Remèdes rapides et naturels contre les reflux gastriques

 Throat irritation caused by acid reflux can also lead to persistent hoarseness.

-Tight throat feeling
+Tight throat sensation

-Causes of acid reflux
+Causes of gastric reflux

 Lower esophageal sphincter (LES) relaxation